A-nyaC/DisturbedYoutubeVideoDetection/README.md

   - Youtube Video Links, Title, and Captions extracted from Youtube Videos using Youtube Data API

   - Video Links were extracted from community flagged Youtube Channels with disturbed/ inapporiate content and appropriate content for children using Youtube Data API.
 Some limitations were that we did not include many Youtube Shorts as many of them did not have captions and some had a different link layout than full videos.
 Some links deactivated during the process, making them unusable.
 We stuck to 50 videos, 25 for each class as to gather alot of data but also conserve Google storage usage.
 Additonally, to reduce bias, we limited videos we chose from a channel.

+- ** OpenAI CLIP model**:
+  -   Using a demo Google Colaboratory Notebook from the CLIP GitHub repository, we intended to encode both frames and transcripts and run them through a cosine similarity archi- tecture.
+This process extends to zero-shot image classification, showcasing the model’s ability to classify images without prior training on particular classes.
+However, it is noteworthy that the model faced challenges in properly capturing all transcripts and frames, resulting in instances where complete pairs were not available for analysis.
+Due to the newness of this model, and the complexity of the dataset we have created, there are a lot of steps required to format the data into a readable way for the CLIP model.

+  - Most of our transcripts size went over a token limit CLIP specified, requiring us to break down the transcripts into chunks for further processing.
+This limitation affected the overall result generation, as the model’s capacity to derive comprehensive insights was hindered by incomplete data.
+Despite these challenges, the sections of the dataset successfully processed provide valuable insights into the model’s performance, shedding light on the potential efficacy of the multimodal fusion strategy.

 ## Visuals